SAP/luigi/docs/navigation-configuration.md

 A sample **viewUrl** `https://yourwebsite.com/home/users/allUsers?~sorting=asc&~page=2` supports sorting and paging by introducing the **sort** and **page** node parameters.

-Using node variables in the previous example results in:
+Using node parameters in the previous example results in:

 ```javascript
 navigation: {